Recommendations, flavor profiles, & facts about the grape behind Barolo and Barbaresco in a quick five-minute read. Let’s go!

 With such a large amount of tannin, you’ll want to pair these wines with foods that feature fat, butter, and olive oil, and nothing too lean.
 Your first thought will probably be rustic, Italian fare, and that’s a great place to start!
 Nebbiolo also goes surprisingly well with savory Chinese dishes and spice-driven Asian cuisine.

 By now, we’ve probably talked your ear off about Barolo and Barbaresco as the premier Nebbiolo spots of world.
 But know there are other places that make great Nebbiolo wines.
-Here are the other regional wines of Piedmont (and Lombardy) that use our grape of the hour:

 If you’re feeling adventurous, New World Nebbiolo can be a pleasant surprise.
 Wines from California (Central Coast, Santa Ynez, Paso Robles) and Mexico (Guadalupe Valley) have shown promise with less brooding, still tannic stylings, as well as with sweet floral notes and fresh fruit characteristics.
 (Though, if you go with Mexico’s Nebbiolo, it’s possible you will get a blend!)